errordeveloper/prom-nodejs-demo/README.md

 # v1: Hello, World!

-First, let's take a loot at the code
+First, let's take a look at the code
 ```
 cat index.js
 ```